diogoff/iMac-24-late-2006/README.md

 ## Why Xubuntu

 After downloading an installation image for 64-bit Ubuntu and modifying it by running `isomacprog`, I was in for a surprise.
 The image was 5 GB, but my DVDs were 4.7 GB capacity.
 On the other hand, I thought that mainstream Ubuntu, with the GNOME desktop environment, was probably too much for this machine.
+(A previous experiment with 32-bit Debian using GNOME made me feel so.)

 Therefore, I opted for Xubuntu, whose installation image of 2 GB was quicker to download, modify, and burn into a DVD.

+## Drivers for the WiFi card

+After installing Xubuntu, almost everything worked out of the box (including brightness control, which I couldn't make it work with Debian).
+However, there were some final touches that needed to be done.
+One of them was the WiFi adapter.
+For this, I had to go to `Software & Updates`, `Additional Drivers` tab, and select the Broadcom driver from `bcmwl-kernel-source (proprietary)`.